Erie County is named for Lake Erie which was named after the Erie Native American tribe.

 Contractor: John Hill ( carpentry ), William Hoskinson ( masonry ), Cadwell & Bennett ( roof )

 Description: The building faces south and is a three story gray colored stone structure.
+The building is located on landscaped grounds in the center of Erie.
 The south front has two sections with six columns rising to a pediment at the roof line.
 The entrances are recessed.
-Between the sections is a one story semi circular section with glass panels.
+Between the sections is a one story semi-circular section with glass panels.
+The historic courtroom is located on the second story of the west section.
 The west section was built in 1855, and the east section was built in 1927.
+In 2001, the center section connecting the two buildings was completed.
+The architect was Thomas U Walter of Philadelphia and the contractor was John Hill and William Hoskinson.
 In 1889 to 1890, the building was extended north 40 feet by 60 feet.
 The architect was Gray, Webber and Karnes.
-In 1927 to 1930, the east wing was constructed.
+In 1927 to 1930, the east section was constructed.
 The architect was Walter L Monahan of Erie.
 In 1977, an addition was constructed on the north side.
 In 2001, the building was restored by Fiske & Sons.
-In 2005 to 2006, the center entrance section was constructed connecting the east and west wings.
-The architect was Michael Grab, Architect of Erie and the contractor was Considine-Biebel & Company of Erie.
-The historic courtroom is located on the second story of the west wing.
+In 2005 to 2006, the center entrance section was constructed.
+The architect was Michael Grab, Architect and the contractor was Considine-Biebel & Company.

 Photos taken 2010